EavesGroup/Manual/_posts/programs/2023-02-01-VASP_installation.md

 ```bash
     ssh -X identikey@login.rc.colorado.edu
 ```
-and then load Slurm for Alpine
+and then load Slurm for Alpine (no longer required as of mid-2023)
 ```bash
     module load slurm/alpine
 ```